 Walking at Booderee

-We have a wide range of walks on offer for you at Booderee.
-Take a gentle stroll through the shaded paths of the Botanic Gardens, or fill your backpack with some food, water and a camera for a full day hike around Steamers Head.
+We have a wide range of walks on offer at Booderee.
+Take a gentle stroll through the shaded paths of the botanic gardens or fill your backpack with food, water and a camera for a full-day hike around Steamers Head.

-Cave Beach is listed by Australian Geographic as one of the best secluded camping areas in Australia – and rightly so!
+Cave Beach is listed by Australian Geographic as one of the best secluded camping areas in Australia.
 It is a great surfing spot and is just a few minutes along the main trail from the Cave Beach car park.

-Bherwerre Beach is a long, south-facing ocean beach also approached from Cave Beach car park.
+Bherwerre Beach is a long, south-facing ocean beach that is also approached from the Cave Beach car park.

 Cave Beach camping area to Bherwerre Beach

-Ryans Swamp attracts many waterbirds such as swamp hens, egrets and ducks and is also home to numerous frogs, snakes and turtles.
+Ryans Swamp attracts many waterbirds such as swamp hens, egrets and ducks.
+It is also home to numerous frogs, snakes and turtles.